 R401.2.2 Total Building Performance Option.
 The total building performance option requires compliance with Section R405 and one of the following:

-Section R408 without including such measures in the proposed design under Section R405.
+Additional efficiency credits as required in Section R408.2 without including such measures in the proposed design under Section R405.

 The proposed design of the building under Section R405.3 shall have an annual energy cost that is less than or equal to 90 X percent of the annual energy cost of the standard reference design.